shinwookim/CS1501-Notes/Week 5 Lecture.md

 ```

 ### Analysis of DLB
 So how does the DLB compare to R-way tries?
 Recognize that we still have to go through all the letters ($w$), but now we may need to traverse all characters of the linked list($R$) which is in linear time.
 Therefore we have $\theta(w\cdot R)$ for insertion.
 The DLB is slower asymptotically than the R-way RST (which uses an array with constant access time), however we are saving space by using linked list (we don't need to hold references for characters we do not use).
+To avoid the worst case, we will typically only use the DLB when the list of siblings are short.

 So if we know that the set of keys are going to be dense (that is key spans all characters), using an R-way RST will be beneficial.
 Conversely, if the key is not dense (that is many share a common prefix), using a DLB will help us save space.